epsky741/Unstablewiki/README.md

-# MinecraftBuilds
+# Unstable SMP Wiki
-A Website to see your next Minecraft builds and farms.
+A website to see the events of unstable SMP